-- Households experiencing multiple disconnections within one year - Number of disconnection notices sent - Percent of customers receiving disconnection notices - Customers 60+ days in arrears

-- Percent of customers 60+ days in arrears - Average length of time between disconnection and reconnection - Number of customers for whom service is never reestablished after disconnection - Percent of customers for whom service is never re-established after disconnection202
+- Households experiencing multiple disconnections within one year - Number of disconnection notices sent - Percent of customers receiving disconnection notices - Customers 60+ days in arrears - Percent of customers 60+ days in arrears - Average length of time between disconnection and reconnection - Number of customers for whom service is never reestablished after disconnection - Percent of customers for whom service is never re-established after disconnection be usefully considered in an affordability report.

-The Small LECs do not support TURN proposal to collect these data, as the Small LECs believe that they do not have a sufficient relationship to affordability to be usefully considered in an affordability report.203
+The Small LECs do not support TURN proposal to collect these data, as the

-CforAT argues against using measures of arrearages or disconnections as measures of affordability, primarily because such measurements may be influenced by non-essential usage.
-In other words, someone may be disconnected because they could not pay a bill that resulted from usage of electricity far beyond what is essential.204
+Small LECs believe that they do not have a sufficient relationship to affordability to by non-essential usage.
+In other words, someone may be disconnected because they could not pay a bill that resulted from usage of electricity far beyond what is essential.